-Item visual Description/Origin Qty Package 1/2: Photometer 18 Control unit CE318-T (Sun Sky Lunar) with 2 antennas (GSM/GPRS, GPS/GNSS) 1 1 Sensor head equipped with an optical protection cap 1 Biaxial robot with its 3 m cables (2 axes Azimuthal and Zenithal) 1 Double collimator 1 O 3 m cord for sensor head CE318-T 1 Set of 2 batteries 6V/8Ah, with its serial connection cord and its connection cord to the control unit 1 Power supply block 100 ~ 240 V AC, 12 V DC output for photometer 1 3 m cord for permanent connection to a PC (PC/DCP/RS232), equipped with a DBP connector on PC side 1 Q 1.5 m cord for temporary connection to a PC, equipped with USB-A and USB-B connectors 1 P Fastening collar for the CE318 head cord 1

-C 1- Optical cleaning cloth 1
+Item visual Description/Origin Qty Package 1/2: Photo ometer 18 Control unit CE318-T (Sun Sky Lunar) with 2 antennas (GSM/GPRS, GPS/GNSS) 1 1 Sensor head equipped with an optical protection cap 1 Biaxial robot with its 3 m cables (2 axes Azimuthal and Zenithal) 1 Double collimator 1 O 3 m cord for sensor head CE318-T 1 Set of 2 batteries 6V/8Ah, with its serial connection cord and its connection cord to the control unit 1 Power supply block 100 ~ 240 V AC, 12 V DC output for photometer (temporary use) 1 3 m cord for permanent connection to a PC (PC/DCP/RS232), equipped with a DBP connector on PC side 1 Q 1.5 m cord for temporary connection to a PC, equipped with USB-A and USB-B connectors 1 Fastening collar for the CE318 head cord 1 C 1 Optical cleaning cloth 1

-USB Stick with: Software & Documentation 1

-Fly case for the transportation of the whole instrument except infrastructure 1

-Package 2/2: Tripo d Infrastructure

-Tripod infrastructure with protection enclosure and built-in solar panel, and rain detector (resistive) with 3 m cable equipped with RJ11 plug 1
+Tripod infrastructure with protection enclosure and built-in solar panel, and rain detector (resistive) with 3 m cable equipped with RJ11 plug

-Additional equipme ent for TU12 / TU9 models
+Additional equipment for TU12 / TU9 models

-Polycrystalline Solar panel 12 V, 20 W, with frame and mast mount, with 3 m cable equipped with a Phenix plug 1

-plug Protection enclosure for CE318 control unit with frame and mast mount 1 Ó Resistive rain detector with a standard 3 m cable equipped with a RJ11 connector 1 Directional GSM/GPRS antenna with 5 m cable and SMA plug with tubular arm to support the antenna and mounting support for mast 1 Lightning rod with mounting support for mast 1 Grounding braid (25m roll) 1 Grounding rod 1
+Polycrystalline Solar panel 12 V, 20 W, with frame and mast mount, with 3 m cable equipped with a Phenix plug 1 Protection enclosure for CE318 control unit with frame and mast mount 1 Ő Resistive rain detector with a standard 3 m cable equipped with a RJ11 connector 1 Directional GSM/GPRS antenna with 5 m cable and SMA plug with tubular arm to support the antenna and mounting support for mast 1 6 Lightning rod with mounting support for mast 1 Grounding braid (25m roll) 1 Grounding rod 1

-11.2.
-AERONET network (FAQ)
+AERONET network (FAQ) 11.2.

+What is the AERONET network?
 11.2.1.
-What is the AERONET network?